Updated March 6, 2020 - 11:37 am

-Data going back to 2012 and other records also raise questions about UNLV’s billing for other school dentists, including some patients billed for both a surgical and simple extraction for the same tooth.
+Data going back to 2012 and other records also raise questions about UNLV’s billing for other school dentists, including some patients billed for both a surgical and simple extraction of the same tooth.

-Interviews with a half-dozen former staff, most of whom spoke on the condition of anonymity, said billing irregularities were widely known and that dental school Dean Karen West, who has since left the school, should have stopped them.
+A half-dozen former staff members, most of whom spoke on the condition of anonymity, said billing irregularities were widely known and that dental school Dean Karen West, who has since left the school, should have stopped them.

 UNLV provided the Review-Journal with data in June 2019 that initially showed Devore only performed two surgical extractions and about 500 simple extractions in his four years at the school.

 But after the Review-Journal requested detailed billing data, an analysis found the school billed Devore’s patients and insurance for at least 790 surgical extractions and about 270 simple extractions from 2014 to 2017, when he left.

 On average, a simple extraction costs a patient, or an insurance company, about $42, while a surgical extraction on average costs $113 with some exceeding $300.
 The number of surgical and simple extractions performed in Nevada are roughly the same, data from Medicaid and most of Devore’s colleagues show.

 UNLV provided the Review-Journal with data in 2019 that showed very few surgical tooth extractions performed by the dental school, but sources told reporter Arthur Kane the information wasn’t accurate.

 The Review-Journal requested actual billing data by patient number, procedure code, provider and cost to patient — and his or her insurance.
 Reporters were able then to determine how many surgical and simple extractions the school billed for each dentist.